- UCAS Code

 - 01326 254350

-Kickstart a diverse and successful career by entering this new and unique intensive programme covering all aspects of technical theatre.
+Kickstart a successful and diverse career by entering this new and unique intensive programme covering all aspects of technical theatre.
 While learning, you'll enjoy placement opportunities at theatres, events, performance companies and festivals.

 - Access to state-of-the-art technical facilities at our Academy of Music and Theatre Arts (AMATA)

 - Regular visits from industry contacts to demonstrate cutting edge and prototype products

-- AMATA is a working venue, offering a year-round public programme of diverse theatre, music, dance and other events
+- AMATA is a working venue, offering a year-round performance programme of diverse theatre, music, dance and other events

 - Opportunities to work on showcases for Island Records